ancestors/descendents of

 He was born in Claverley 3 months after his father JAMES (1769-1811) died.

-Baby Vicarage's widowed mother MARIA married THOMAS BARTLAM in 1812 and it appears that Vicarage was brought up in CLAVERLEY and married his first wife MARIA PIPER there in 1828 (aged 17).
+Baby Vicarage's widowed mother MARIA married THOMAS BARTLAM in 1812 and it appears that Vicarage was brought up in CLAVERLEY and married his first wife NANCY PIPER there in 1828 (aged 17).
+NANCY died just 13 months after the wedding.
+She was 29 when she died in Beobridge, Claverley in February 1830.
+She was buried in Claverley churchyard as Ann CULWICK on 7 Feb 1830.
+Vicarage was only 19 when he was widowed.
+The suspected cause of death was a complicated child birth when both wife and child were lost.

 When he married his second wife SARAH WARD at St Martins, Bham in 1834, they seem to have settled on Rose & Crown Hill in Rednal (now called Rose Hill - the old main road from Bromsgrove to Bham).